T

 Transport

-Regular use of ride-sharing apps (Uber, Bolt) or taxis.
+Regular use of ride-sharing apps (Uber, Bolt) or private taxis for shorter distances.

 Activities